 Reiki and Heart Disease

 Cardiovascular diseases are currently the number one cause of death worldwide, according to the World Health Organization.
-Approximately 17.5 million people died from these illnesses just in 2012, and the number continues to increase with each passing year.
+Approximately 17.5 million people died from these illnesses just in 2012, and the number continues to increase with each passing year into the present.
 Because of the severity of these diseases, it is important for anyone who is at risk of heart disease or has already been diagnosed with heart disease to do what they can to improve the health of the cardiovascular system.
-For people interested in natural, non-invasive treatment options, Reiki has proven to be a valuable tool.
+For people interested in natural, non-invasive options to support their traditional medical care, Reiki has proven to be a valuable tool.

 Why is Heart Disease So Serious?